 - “Highly regarded for competition litigation.” – Chambers Global (Competition/Antitrust)

 - Who’s Who Legal Canada (Competition)

-- Canadian Bar Association (Member, Competition Section; Editor of Canadian Competition Law Review)
+- Canadian Bar Association (Member, Competition Law Section; Editor of Canadian Competition Law Review)

-- American Bar Association (Member, Antitrust Section; Vice Chair, Books & Treatises)
+- American Bar Association (Member, Section of Antitrust Law; Vice Chair, Books & Treatises Committee)